yigitboracagiran/get_package_share_directory/README.md

 ![terminal_output](https://github.com/user-attachments/assets/5ccf3104-1599-49f3-b711-90aa178ab50c)

 So let's come to the question of what this package does for us.
 With this package, you don't need to give a statically named file name in your codes.
-For example, let's say we have a file named `get_package_share_directory_ws/install/get_package_share_directory/share/get_package_share_director/config` in the directory, and we want to give this file as a parameter in our code.
+For example, let's say we have a file named `get_package_share_director.yaml` which is in the `get_package_share_directory_ws/install/get_package_share_directory/share/get_package_share_director/config` directory, and we want to give this file as a parameter in our code.

 Instead of defining a static like `const std::string filename = "/home/zeobora/get_package_share_directory_ws/install/get_package_share_directory/share/get_package_share_director/config/get_package_share_director.yaml"`